 Grammar is the final test in the English and language arts portion of the HESI.
 Being skilled in reading and understanding written passages is very important to success in nursing school, and so is having a large and wide-ranging vocabulary.
 However, these aren’t enough by themselves.
 It’s also very important to have a strong grasp of grammar, which is basically the set of rules that govern how to use a language.
 Of course, there are a lot of different rules that govern how to use English, and many of them are very complicated.

 Like the other two exams, it also has 55 questions (five of which don’t count).
 The recommended time limit for Grammar is 50 minutes, but you’ll want to check with your school to find out the actual time limit you’ll be up against.
 Many people who have taken all of the sections report that they found the Grammar test to be the most difficult of the three exams in the English portion of the HESI.
+You can use our free HESI A2 Grammar Practice Test to familiarize yourself with the test format.

 What’s On the HESI A2 Grammar Test?